 }

-- Quarterly review.
-Any pillar with < 4 cluster links is weak; any orphan cluster (no pillar yet) needs a pillar built.
+- Review quarterly.
+Any pillar with fewer than 4 cluster links is weak.
+Any orphan cluster (no pillar yet) needs a pillar built.
+Wire the script into prebuild so a weak pillar shows up as a build warning, not a surprise three months later.

 Implementation checklist